![]() |

 Models added in the model manager are copied to the game during the building process.

-You can omit a model from being built in by deselecting the "Build" checkbox.
+You can omit a model by deselecting the "Build" checkbox.

 To remove the model (but not delete it from disk) you can click the bin button.